xFranMe/translator-LISTAS/README.md

 # Translator - LISTAS

-:warning: Except for this README file, the rest of documentation (internal and Wiki) is written in Spanish.
+:warning: Except for this README file, the rest of documentation (internal and [external](https://github.com/xFranMe/translator-LISTAS/blob/main/Doc_TranslatorLISTAS.pdf)) is written in Spanish.

 ## What is this